--Forge connections among rising leaders across and within Minnesota’s cities;
+- Forge connections with other rising leaders across and within Minnesota’s cities

--Provide a structured opportunity for participants to work with each other, program alumni and senior leaders to frame and develop future collaborative initiatives for the good of our region.
+- Work with each other, program alumni, and senior leaders to frame and develop future collaborative initiatives for the good of our region.

 Each region has its own local lead organization, which distributions the call for nominations and coordinates the selection process.
 These partners are:

 Duluth - APEX